apatelCSE/drum-machine-js1/README.md

-# drum-machine-js1
+<h1>Random Piano</h1>

-Day 1 of Wes Bos's Javascript 30
+<p>I created a modified version of the drum kit from Wes Bos' Javascript 30 curriculum.
+The site plays random piano keys as the user types.</p>